 Main Content

-Since 2005 the Rutgers Environmental Steward program has trained volunteers on how they can take action to help solve environmental problems in their communities.
+The Rutgers Environmental Steward program trains volunteers on important environmental issues in New Jersey and how they can make a difference in their community.
 Stewards learn how to help advance sustainable climate change solutions, not just in their own lives, but in their communities.

 Environmental Stewards is a certificate program offered through Cooperative Extension, a unit of Rutgers New Jersey Agricultural Experiment Station.